Automorphy of Symm^5(GL(2)) and base change

 Thanks to the tricks in the previous step, we can incorporate $43$ as a MGD prime, exactly as we did in [Di12a] to incorporate the MGD prime $7$.
-Recall (cf. [Di12a]) that given a prime $p$ that is the large one in a Sophie Germain pair, if we call $p_0 = (p-1)/2$, assumed prime, and we take another prime $p_1$ dividing $p +1$, starting with an even weight $2 < k < p$, we had devised a procedure to introduce $p$ as a MGD prime in the level, in other words, to link the given modular representation with another one, this time having $p$ as a supercuspidal prime in the level, with ramification given by a character of order $p_1$, and having weight $2$. \\ This is explained in detail in [Di12a], it exploits different known cases of congruences between principal series, Steinberg, and supercuspidal modular forms.
-First via a modular weight $2$ lift in characteristic $p$ we introduce nebentypus at $p$ of order $p_0$ (as we did in the previous step with the pair $11$ and $23$), then in characteristic $p_0$ we transform this into Steinberg ramification at $p$ (again, as in the previous step), and finally, moving to characteristic $p_1$ we can create a non-minimal lift that transform the type at $p$ into supercuspidal with ramification of order $p_1$.
-As with Good-Dihedral primes, recall that this is useful because for a compatible system containing such a local parameter, the residual representations in characteristics $\ell \neq p, p_1$ are going to be irreducible (because they are so locally at $p$).\\ This is almost exactly what we do to introduce the MGD prime $p =43$, using the auxiliary primes $p_0 = 7$ and $p_1 = 11$, to end up with supercuspidal ramification of order $11$ at $43$.
+Recall (cf. [Di12a]) that given a prime $p$ that is the large one in a Sophie Germain pair, if we call $\hat{p}_0 = (p-1)/2$, assumed prime, and we take another prime $p_1$ dividing $p +1$, starting with an even weight $2 < k < p$, we had devised a procedure to introduce $p$ as a MGD prime in the level, in other words, to link through a chain of congruences the given modular representation with another one, this time having $p$ as a supercuspidal prime in the level, with ramification given by a character of order $p_1$, and having weight $2$. \\ This is explained in detail in [Di12a], it exploits different known cases of congruences between principal series, Steinberg, and supercuspidal modular forms.
+First via a modular weight $2$ lift in characteristic $p$ we introduce nebentypus at $p$ of order $\hat{p}_0$ (as we did in the previous step with the pair $11$ and $23$), then in characteristic $\hat{p}_0$ we transform this into Steinberg ramification at $p$ (again, as in the previous step), and finally, moving to characteristic $p_1$ we can create a non-minimal lift that transform the type at $p$ into supercuspidal with ramification of order $p_1$.
+As with Good-Dihedral primes, recall that this is useful because for a compatible system of Galois representations attached to a modular form containing such a local parameter, the residual representations in characteristics $\ell \neq p, p_1$ are going to be irreducible (because they are so locally at $p$).\\ This is almost exactly what we do to introduce the MGD prime $p =43$, using the auxiliary primes $p_0 = 7$ and $p_1 = 11$, to end up with supercuspidal ramification of order $11$ at $43$.
 The only difference is that $43$ is not Sophie Germain, i.e., $(43-1)/2 = 21$ is not a prime.
 But this is precisely why we have made Step 3.